koolj/asta/README.md

 - Alert to administrative agent about identities by detecting who are over over-loaded, over-speed, and drive illegally zigzagging

 Better than other sulutions:
-- Less and there is not much IT for traffic accident predicting or alerting
+- Less and there is not much IT solution for traffic accident predicting or alerting in Vietnam

 Any comments are appreciated.